Lake Lugano: quick introduction

 Lake Lugano operation dates

-Some boats operate daily, other routes are only available when the summer schedule applies: from 2 April until mid-October 2023.
+Between late February/early March and December, the schedules differ per season: some boats operate daily, other routes are only available when the summer schedule applies.
+This is usually from early April until mid-October.

 Consulting the Lake Lugano timetables

-You can get off in many Swiss and Italian towns along the lake.
-Examples are Gandria, Melide, Capolago, and Morcote.
-Boat stops are usually indicated by the addition "lago" (Italian for "lake") in the Swiss timetable.
+You can get on and off in many Swiss and Italian towns along the lake.
+Examples are Gandria, Melide, and Morcote.
+The boat stops are usually indicated by the addition "lago" (Italian for "lake") in the Swiss timetable.

 Best months for Lake Lugano cruises